Native point defects from stoichiometry-linked chemical potentials in cubic boron arsenide: Phase Stability of Cubic Stoichiometric BA s

 In this section we discuss the phase stability of BAs with respect to its left and right neighbors in the phase diagram, elemental B and B$_6$As, by constructing the convex hull at different temperatures from free energies of formation.
-To consider the effect of thermal expansion, the temperature-dependent lattice constants of the four phases, i.e.\ elementary B~\cite{tsagareishvili1986thermal}, elementary As~\cite{fischer1978debye}, pure BAs~\cite{Chen2019}, and pure B$_6$As~\cite{Whiteley2013} are taken from experiments to include thermal expansion as lowest-order anharmonic effect into the QHA framework as described in Sec.~S.4.
+To consider the effect of thermal expansion, the temperature-dependent lattice constants of the four phases, i.e.\ elemental B~\cite{tsagareishvili1986thermal}, elemental As~\cite{fischer1978debye}, pure BAs~\cite{Chen2019}, and pure B$_6$As~\cite{Whiteley2013} are taken from experiments to include thermal expansion as lowest-order anharmonic effect into the QHA framework as described in Sec.~\ref{Sec:SI_QHA}.

-Fig.~\ref{fig:ConvHull} shows the convex hull plot \cite{Hautier2014} for the formation energies of the BAs and B$_6$As phases.
+Figure~\ref{fig:ConvHull} shows the convex hull plot \cite{Hautier2014} for the formation energies of the BAs and B$_6$As phases.
 The entropy contribution increases the stability of the BAs phase while decreasing that of the B$_6$As phase.
 By calculating the energy difference between the free energies of formation of BAs and the convex hull, the beneficial effect of elevated temperature can be clearly shown (Fig.~\ref{fig:ConvHull}b).
-Only energies up to 700~K are shown because the BAs phase has a melting temperature of $T_m\sim$1370~K and the quasi-harmonic approximation is commonly applicable up to $\sim\frac{1}{2}T_m$.
-Extrapolating from the values up to 700 K with a second-order polynomial fit estimates that the BAs phase will be located on the convex hull at temperatures around 1900~K. This estimate does not consider the excess As:B ratio used in synthesis, which may modify the thermodynamic equilibrium to lower temperatures and enable growth of stoichiometric BAs.
+Only energies up to 700~K are shown because As has a sublimation point $\sim 887$~K. Extrapolating from the values up to 700 K with a second-order polynomial fit estimates that the BAs phase will be located on the convex hull at temperatures around 1900~K. This estimate does not consider the excess As:B ratio used in synthesis, which may modify the thermodynamic equilibrium to lower temperatures and enable growth of stoichiometric BAs.
 This is consistent with the fact that at elevated temperatures, the chemical potential range allowed for stoichiometric BAs is much wider than that at 0~K, as shown in Fig.~\ref{fig:muVsT}.